ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/reusable-component.md

 **Hint:** you will use a JavaScript hook operator. `n` will count up from 1 to 5.

-Once you have a passing test, change the `rating` value in `TeaDetails.vue` a couple of times and verify that the proper number of stars are indeed filled in.
+Once you have a passing test, change the `rating` value in `TeaDetailsPage.vue` a couple of times and verify that the proper number of stars are indeed filled in.

 The final bit is to get the component to respond to click events.
 In order to fulfill the `v-model` contract, the component needs to emit `update:ModelValue` with the proper payload whenever an event occurs that would change the model value.